 An Elite user can get access to several valuable features.
 You get access to one-click trades, multiple account portfolios, the ability to connect several accounts, advanced currency handling, and much more.

 If you are a Questrade user who is using Passiv, you get access to the Elite account with no additional cost.
-If you are with a brokerage other than Questrade, you will have to pay an annual fee of $99.
+If you are not an Elite user with a Questrade account, you will have to pay an annual fee of $99.

 Is Passiv Safe and Legit?